atk4/dsql/docs/queries.rst

     // SELECT `surname` FROM (SELECT * FROM employee WHERE `name` = :a)

-Method table() can be executed several times on the same query object.
+Method can be executed several times on the same Query object.

 Setting Fields
 --------------